 I also add another feature that is frequently encountered in artificial languages but not in human languages.
 I have above given an example of a language that figures in [Zadrozny, 1994] to show that there are languages which we intuitively consider not compositional.
 A critical analysis of this example reveals that the intuition is based on the assumption that what is graphically complex (here the string /ab/) also is syntactically complex.
-Since alphabets are small, 'graphically complex' cannot always mean: consists of more than one letter.
-Rather, it is taken to mean: consists of more than one identifier, where identifies are sequences of letters not interrupted by special symbols.
+Since alphabets are small, 'graphically complex' cannot always mean 'consists of more than one letter'.
+Rather, it is taken to mean: consists of more than one identifier, where identifiers are sequences of letters not interrupted by special symbols.
 More complex criteria can be imagined; what is important is that syntactic complexity is decidable regardless of the underlying grammar.
 That this is so is a design property of formal languages; it is built into the parser.
+It allows tokenisation to precede syntactic analysis.
 We cannot likewise assume human languages to be built that way.
 The said property, that complexity is decidable on the basis of of the string alone, is called morphological transparency.
-Human languages are therefore morphologically intransparent.
+Human languages are therefore in general morphologically intransparent.
 Idioms are a case in point.